 d) When appeals are directed to the Disciplinary Committee, a hearing will be convened shortly thereafter at which time the resident may present information which may have been overlooked through his/her own testimony or from that of witnesses.

 The committee will review both sides of the conflict and make a ruling based on the testimony given, the application of the Community Standards Manual, and notions of just and fair treatment.
 By taking the matter to appeal, the resident agrees to accept the ruling as final.
 In most cases, the process takes no more than ten days.
-For additional information, the resident can contact the Dean at 705-673-4126 ext.
-215.
+For additional information, the resident can contact the Executive Director at 705-673-4126 ext.
+202.

 a) Only Huntington University members are allowed to use the Social Centre.
 Residents, Board Members, and employees of Huntington University are considered members of the Social Centre.